ysitbon/prelude/packages/trait/README.md

 });
 ```

-Deriving from `Functor` to create `Applicative` protocol can be done like this:
+Deriving from `Functor` to create `Applicative` trait can be done like this:

 ```js
 // applicative.js